 Sometimes the error may be caused due to the server memory.
 In that case, you have to provide more memory to the server to work smoothly.

-Increasing memory limit in WordPress is quite easy, you just have to edit
+Increasing memory limit in WordPress is quite easy; you have to edit

 Just add the following code to the wp-config.php